PatrickPDPS/DPSRevitPrimer/01_Introduction/1-2_revitsupport.md

 For support when it comes to getting work done in Revit, DPS created a group of individuals to assist you with any needs.

+This group can:
+>Assist with modeling tasks
+>Generate Revit content
+>Automate workflows
+>Offer a shoulder to cry on when Revit is mean. :simple_smile:

 ###This group consists of the following individuals.
 (Alphabetical order with respective focus areas)

 #### <a href="mailto:yanellym@dpsdesign.org">Yanelly Marquez </a>